WontakKim/Android-MVP-Sample/README.md

 # Android-Sample-App
-Android sample project using [Android-Boilerplate](https://github.com/WontakKim/Android-Boilerplate) with github client sample codes
+Android sample project using clean architecture with github client sample codes

 The project is setup using: